In today’s eCommerce landscape, it can be hard to decide what sales strategy works best. Do you want to drive traffic to your own website...

-That’s not say an ERP isn’t fit for purpose for what it does best i.e. managing transactions.
+An ERP isn’t designed to manage complex product data.
+But when integrated with a PIM system, you can massively improve the overall quality of your data.
+That’s not to say an ERP isn’t fit for purpose for what it does best i.e. managing transactions.
 Or to suggest that PIM should replace an ERP.
 When working side by side, they compliment each other.
-They can help brands create better product experiences and increase sales.
+In other words, both systems will help you create better product experiences and increase sales.

 Why can’t ERPs manage complex product data like PIM can?

-The main reason why an ERP can’t manage rich product data on the same scale as PIM is because of its design.
-The original purpose of an ERP was to order new products into a company.
-It focused on getting stock into a business and stock out to a store or ecommerce customer.
+The main reason an ERP can’t manage rich product data on the same scale as PIM is because of its design.
+The original purpose of an ERP was to order new products for a company.
+It focused on getting stock into a business and stock out to a store or customer.
 In other words, it was designed to be transaction based.

+This is where the functionalities of ERP differ greatly from PIM.
+ERPs offer no scope to manage rich media such as product imagery, videos, or other media files.
 PIM platforms usually feature a content delivery network (CDN) that provides media storage in the cloud.
-This means you can access the media that you want from anywhere at any time.
+This means you can access the media you want from anywhere at any time.

 PIM can also use digital asset management(DAM) to house and enrich all assets.
 For example, a clothing company could use DAM to incorporate a video into a product page.
 Finding the video within the PIM would be simple and it would help to create a more interactive shopping experience for consumers.

 The management of product relationships is another key difference in the battle of PIM vs ERP.
-ERPs will generally organise products into how they’re bought or reported.
-They have a single product hierarchy.
+ERPs will generally organize products into how they’re bought and they have a single product hierarchy.

-If you’re selling a pair of jeans in many colours, an ERP might find it difficult to recognise the relationships between the colours and the product.
+If you’re selling a pair of jeans in many colors, an ERP might find it difficult to recognize the relationships between the colors and the product.
 You’d have to spend ages manually updating the copy for each product variation.

 In comparison, PIM provides greater flexibility with product relationships.
-The technology gives users the ability to organise multiple products and categories efficiently.
-Users don’t have to spend time manually editing attributes such as colour or material.
-Enrich all data instantly.
+PIM enables you to organize multiple products and categories efficiently.
+You don’t have to spend time manually editing attributes such as color or material and you can easily enrich all data instantly.